Bone & Joint

 Semi-rigid orthosis

-If an infant’s hips do not stabilize with the Pavlik harness, or if hip dysplasia is diagnosed later than 6-8 months of age, an orthopaedic physician may prescribe a semi-rigid orthosis.
+If an infant’s hips do not stabilize with the Pavlik harness, or if hip dysplasia is diagnosed later than 6-8 months of age, an orthopedic provider may prescribe a semi-rigid orthosis.

 Instead of a harness, this is more like a brace that keeps the infant’s legs and hips in a more stable and secure position.